interrogator/corpkit/rst_docs/corpkit.interrogating.rst

    >>> ops = 'tokenize,ssplit,pos,lemma,parse,ner,dcoref'
    >>> parsed = corpus.interrogate(operations=ops)

-If you have done this, you can use `coref=True` while parsing to allow coreferents to be mapped together:
+If you have done this, you can use `coref=True` while interrogating to allow coreferents to be mapped together:

 .. code-block:: python